A Different Kind of Christmas Tree

 In the above photo, you can also see the peacock ornament that hangs from the brass chandelier’s bottom ring.
 Think of it like a reverse Christmas tree — instead of an angel or star on top, it hangs from the very bottom!

-Here is another peacock theme chandelier in the kitchen I decorated for a Birds of a Feather, My Favorite Things Party.
-A picture of it has been repined on Pinterest over 5,000 times!
+Peacock ornaments decorate another chandelier in the kitchen for the Birds of a Feather, My Favorite Things Party.

 Do you have a themed ornament collection or tree?
 Happy decorating!